-Our collateral support analysis is based on the asset information as of Aug.
-15, 2022.
-The €385.7 million cover pool (current balance) comprises Finnish residential mortgage loans (26.48%) and loans to housing associations (73.52%).
-Based on our collateral support analysis, the available credit enhancement exceeds the target credit enhancement, which means that the covered bonds are eligible for up to four notches of collateral-based uplift above the JRL.
+Our collateral support analysis is based on the asset information as of June 2024.
+The €1,147 million cover pool (current balance) comprises Finnish residential mortgage loans (9.9%) and loans to housing companies (90.1%).
+Based on our collateral support analysis, the available credit enhancement exceeds the target credit enhancement (TCE), which means that the covered bonds are eligible for up to four notches of collateral-based uplift above the JRL.
 We do not reduce the total collateral-based uplift owing to Hypo's commitment to maintain overcollateralization at the 'AAA' rating and because we consider that the liabilities' soft-bullet structure mitigates short-term liquidity risk.
+The achieved collateral support uplift is therefore four notches above the JRL, of which three notches are used to attain a 'AAA' rating, leaving one unused notch of collateral support.